-Blockchain, immersive technologies, and artificial intelligence are, in every sense of the word, the disruptors of this decade.
-We believe that these technologies will transform industries and drive tremendous global economic growth.
+We believe that blockchain, immersive technologies, and artificial intelligence will transform industries and drive tremendous global economic growth.

 No longer considered novel, we are on the cusp of these technologies transitioning towards being at the forefront of strategic priorities for organizations.
 Discussions are now are shifting from, “will these technologies work?”, to “how can we make these technologies work for us?”

 1. Blockchain – the trust machine

 Blockchain has the potential to be of enormous value in almost every industry.

 Today’s business transactions are complex and costly, partly due to the data systems of the involved parties being siloed.
 The consequences are delays and losses due to paper-based documents and data stored locally by each party involved.
 The presence of intermediaries responsible for transaction validation further worsens the inefficiencies.

 With a blockchain, all parties share a single ledger.
 Once a transaction is validated, the record is permanent and immutable.
 This enables everyone involved to know with certainty what, when, and between which parties a transaction happened – all this without an intermediary providing assurance.
 Also, because of how a blockchain is structured, data remains secure and is impractical to tamper with.